 This Guy Saved A Kitty From A Terrible Owner But Felt Guilty About Exposing The Ex-Owner

-Hearing stories of people not taking care of their pets is always hard.
-The worst part about it is that the pattern of abuse will continue if that person decides to get more pets.
+Hearing stories of people not taking care of their pets is always difficult.
+The worst part is that the pattern of abuse will continue if that person decides to get more pets.

-This is why we'll always praise the hard work that animal rights organizations put in.
-But we don't have to rely on organizations and other people to help out these poor animals.
+This is why we will always praise the hard work that animal rights organizations put in.
+However, we don't have to rely solely on organizations and others to help these poor animals.

-A huge positive change is made by animal lovers all around the world who are willing to save these pets from their awful conditions.
-The story we're going to share with you is about one of those amazing people.
+A significant positive change is made by animal lovers all around the world who are willing to save these pets from their awful conditions.
+The story we are going to share with you is about one of those amazing people.

-When he took the cat home he realized the cat didn't have any behavior issues at all, but it was filthy and malnourished.
-The ex-owners excuse was a lack of money for all the things the cat needed, but OP couldn't hide his anger.
+When he took the cat home, he realized that the cat didn't have any behavior issues at all; it was simply filthy and malnourished.
+The ex-owner's excuse was a lack of money for all the things the cat needed, but the OP couldn't hide his anger.

-He told a few of his friends what happened and what kind of a person this girl is.
-Well, the story spread like crazy, and soon enough, everyone knew this and the girl received a lot of backlash from her peers.
+He told a few of his friends what happened and what kind of person this girl is.
+Well, the story spread like wildfire, and soon enough, everyone knew about it, leading to the girl receiving a lot of backlash from her peers.

-OP felt guilty about what happened and turned to Reddit to see if he did something wrong.
-Scroll down to read the entire story and see if people stood on his side.
+The OP felt guilty about what happened and turned to Reddit to see if he had done something wrong.
+Scroll down to read the entire story and see if people stood by his side.

 We need more people like this in the world.
-Didn't hesitate at all to adopt this kitty even though he expected terrible behavior issues.
+He didn't hesitate at all to adopt this kitty, even though he expected terrible behavior issues.

 OP was quiet about everything until it went too far.
-He couldn't handle thinking another cat would have to go through the same thing.
+He couldn't bear the thought of another cat having to go through the same thing.

 She does sound like a person who could kill a cactus.